Pranayama for Riding the Wave

 A couple of days ago, I embarked on yet another major life change.
 I left Los Angeles, where I’ve been living for the last two and a half years, and returned to the Boston area.
 Though I’m coming back to a familiar place, I'm not sure how I’m going to support myself here.
 As a freelancer, my professional life is replete with question marks, a frequent source of anxiety.

 On top of that, my car and my belongings are currently in transit.
 I’m staying with my ex-husband (not a hardship, but I’m living out of a suitcase) while I wait for my things to arrive.
 I wonder what’s ahead of me, what this next chapter of my life is going to hold, if it’s going to be as emotionally challenging as the Los Angeles chapter.
 My mind races; sometimes even my heart races.
 I long to slow down and trust that everything will work itself out.

 One solution?
 Pranayama, the art of breath control—one of the eight limbs of yoga.
-“When you feel nervous and excited, the breath is more shallow,” says Micah Mortali, Director of the Kripalu Schools of Yoga and Ayurveda, “but when you deepen the breath, the mind mirrors that slower wave.”
+“When you feel nervous and excited, the breath is more shallow,” says Micah Mortali, Director of the Kripalu Schools, “but when you deepen the breath, the mind mirrors that slower wave.”

 Micah says that you can disrupt the fight-or-flight response and shift to the relaxation response through pranayama, a concentration practice that not only prepares you for meditation, but also decreases heart rate and lowers blood pressure and cortisol (stress hormone) levels.

 I asked Micah for an exercise that could help me stop spinning my mental wheels, and he suggested dirgha pranayama, or three-part breath.